Hong Kong votes for legislature with only loyalists approved | Politics

 The assembly voted to give a pro-Beijing committee power to appoint more of Hong Kong's lawmakers, reducing the proportion of those directly elected, and ensure that only those truly loyal to Beijing are allowed to run for office.

 The move expanded the size of the chamber from 70 to 90 seats, with members of the Election Committee, a strongly pro-Beijing body responsible for electing the chief executive, making up 40 of those.
-Another 30 seats are elected by business groupings known as ''functional constituencies.''
+Another 30 seats are elected by business groupings known as "functional constituencies."
 The number of directly elected representatives was reduced from 35 to 20.
-Five seats elected from among district councilors were abolished altogether.
+Five seats elected from among district councillors were abolished altogether.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)